MIIS: A Markdown File-based CMS for IIS and Azure

 - No backend database or special setup needed

-- No need to recompile and deploy after any change
+- No need to compile and deploy after any change

 - Lightning-fast, without unneeded bloat

-Set up your Markdown-based documentation system or web site in less than 30 seconds!
+Set up your Markdown-based documentation system or web site in minutes!

-- Internet Information Server on Windows Server or an Azure Web App
+- Internet Information Server 7.x or later on Windows Server or an Azure Web App

-- .NET Framework 3.5 or later (usually already installed on the server), for maximum compatibility
+- .NET Framework 4.5 or later (usually already installed on the server).

 - Create full-fledged web sites and documentation sites based on Markdown and HTML files